Coronavirus stimulus check: Qualifications, payment status, prepaid debit card and more

-How do you know if you meet the requirements to receive a relief check?
-What's going on with your payment?
+How can you find out if you're eligible to receive an economic relief check?
+When can you expect your payment, and how can you check on its status?
 Is Washington working on a second stimulus check for US residents?
-If you've not received your money yet, or you're looking for more details about the economic impact payment -- like if the money is really yours to use however you want -- you've come to the right place.
+If you haven't received your money yet, or you're looking for more details about the economic impact payment -- including if the money is really yours to use however you like -- you've come to the right place.

 Spurred by job losses and business closures caused by the coronavirus pandemic, the Federal government has already made more than 152 million payments, with more checks to go.